arkency/posts/posts/2017-03-07-prototypes-in-ruby.md

 So it is a performance optimization inside the framwork's critical paths.
 Remember that optimizing exceptions in you web application [most likely won't have any meaningful impact](https://gist.github.com/paneq/a643b9a3cc694ba3eb6e).

+### P.S.
+Looking for a way to get your first Ruby job?

+Check out our [Junior Rails Developer](/junior-rails-developer/) course.

+### Already a Ruby master?

+You will enjoy our upcoming [Rails DDD Workshop](/ddd-training/) (25-26th May 2017, Thursday & Friday, Lviv, Ukraine.
+In English) which teaches you techniques for maintaining large, complex Rails applications.